kw - Inglorious kernel developer workflow tool#

 EXAMPLES#

-For these examples, we suppose the fields in your kworkflow.config file is already configured.
+For these examples, we assume that the relevant fields in your configuration

 First, if you are working in a specific kernel module, and if you want to install your recent changes in your local machine you can use: